austinhaas/goalie/README.md

     report which logic variables took on new assignments during the computation of that goal.

-  - Throw an error anytime a goal is invoked with only unground arguments, and include a stacktrace of the path from the offending node back up to the outermost instrumented goal.
+  - Throw an error any time a goal is invoked with only nonground arguments, and include a stacktrace of the path from the offending node back up to the outermost instrumented goal.